AmatherCY/PPHVecSingular/README.md

 You can also run the `noise_compare.ipynb` to test the robustness using different noise level vector fields in `PPHVecSingular\noise`.

 # Analyzing time-varying vector fields
-Please run the `VF_compare.py` to compute the bottleneck distance between persistence diagrams at neighboring moments, which can compare the changes of singular patterns.
+After running `Typoon_trace.py` of two typhoon datasets, you can run the `VF_compare.py` to compute the bottleneck distance between persistence diagrams at neighboring moments, which can compare the changes of singular patterns of the wind fields.

 # Acknowledgement
 Our code for computing 1-d path homology is based on https://github.com/tianqicoding/1dPPH.